 Above left: This map highlighted in red by the webmaster shows the Japanese military watchtower on Korea’s Geomundo Island (Port Hamilton) Above right: A Japanese map showing the military post on tiny Uldo Island on Korea’s West coast near the Han River Estuary

 When viewing the map of Geomundo, in particular the overview map above we can see this island was of importance in two ways.
 The watchtowers on the south of Geomundo were used in tandem with the ones located on Udo Island.
-This eliminated the possiblity of hostile warships slipping undetected between Chejudo~Udo and Geomundo as only about 60 kms of ocean separate the islands.
+This eliminated the possibility of hostile warships slipping undetected between Chejudo~Udo and Geomundo as only about 60 kms of ocean separate the islands.
 It is also clear Geomundo served as a hub of sorts for the telegraph lines extending from Cheju/Udo~Palmundo and onward to Japan’s naval base in Sasaebo (Nagasaki)

 Uldo Island much like Dokdo, is a tiny isolated rock located on Korea’s West coast.
 Likewise, it was Uldo’s location that made this island of strategic value.
 Uldo could be used to guard and monitor against ships from the West in particular hostile Russian ships stationed in Port Arthur (Lushun).
 This island could was used to protect the Han River estuary and Incheon Harbour area from invasion.
-Telegraph lines were installed from Uldo to Baekryeongdo Island and then onward to Port Arthur after the beseiged city fell to the Japanese during the Russo~Japanese War.
+Telegraph lines were installed from Uldo to Baekryeongdo Island and then onward to Port Arthur after the besieged city fell to the Japanese during the Russo~Japanese War.
 Like all of the Japanese military maps of this series a legend indicated the watchtower location shown on the South end of Uldo Island.

 Japanese Military Maps of Dokdo Island

-The first mention of the Japanese military’s use for Dokdo Island was in September of 1904 by the Japanese Imperial Warship Niitaka. (shown to the right) It was said the island was suitable for building (military) structures.
+The first mention of the Japanese military’s use for Dokdo Island was in September of 1904 by the Japanese Imperial Warship Niitaka. (shown to the right) Later, it was said the island was suitable for building (military) structures.
 This first image of Dokdo was little more than a crude sketch of Dokdo’s profile as seen from the southeast watchtower on Korea’s Ulleungdo.
 This drawing was included in the Niitaka’s logbook entry of September 25th 1904.

 The Japanese Navy had an interest in Dokdo due to tension in the East Sea (Sea of Japan) after the Russia’s Navy attacked and sank Japanese naval transports in the region.
 About a month earlier, the Battle of Ulsan took place not far from Ulleungdo and Dokdo Islands.
 The Niitaka’s logbooks also recorded the presence of Russian Naval vessels near Dokdo which would have caused great concern to the Japanese.